-Shortly after I was celebrating the success of curing my cat Duke’s IBD in 2002 with a home-prepared raw diet I’d learned about — thanks to a Yahoo e-group, a feline nutrition pioneers Natascha Wille and Michelle Bernard, a Canadian cat mom namd Lee Ellis — an unexpected turn of events led to getting interviewed for a veterinary publication for clients about my experience.
+Shortly after I was celebrating the success of curing my cat Duke’s IBD in 2002 with a home-prepared raw diet I’d learned about— thanks to a Yahoo e-group, feline nutrition pioneers Natascha Wille and Michelle Bernard, and an amazing Canadian cat mom named Lee Ellis—an unexpected turn of events led to my interview with a veterinary publication for clients about my experience.

 I was thrilled at the chance to share my story and spent hours on the phone with an interviewer sharing what I’d learned along the way: the countless false starts I’d had trying several recipes that included grains, attempting a cooked diet, battling doubt about my choice given all the admonitions against raw feeding, and my inability to secure advice from a trusted veterinary source on how best to evaluate the balance and safety of the raw diet recipes online.